web-platform-tests/wpt/README.md

 0.0.0.0     nonexistent-origin.web-platform.test
 ```

+If you are behind a proxy, you also need to make sure the domains above are
+excluded from your proxy lookups.

 Because web-platform-tests uses git submodules, you must ensure that
 these are up to date.
 In the root of your checkout, run: